neondatabase/website/content/docs/guides/read-replica-data-analysis.md

 enableTableOfContents: true
 ---

-With Neon's read replica feature, you can instantly create a dedicated read-only compute instance for running data-intensive analytics and reporting queries.
+With Neon's read replica feature, you can instantly create a dedicated read-only compute instance for running data-intensive analytics or reporting queries.
 This allows you to avoid disruption or performance degradation on your production database.

 A read replica reads data from the same source as you read-write compute instance.
 There's no data replication, so spinning up a read replica is a near-instant process.
+For more information about Neon's read replica architecture, see [Read replicas](/docs/introduction/read-replicas).

-As an example, suppose you have a sales table in your production database.
+Suppose you have a sales table in your production database.
 The table and data might look something like this:

 ```sql
 CREATE TABLE sales (